-A: All Goshen students, faculty and staff automatically have Google Apps accounts.
-To sign into your account, visit http://google.goshen.edu and use your Goshen College username and password.
+A: No activation is needed!
+All Goshen students, faculty and staff automatically have Google Apps accounts.
+To sign into your account, visit http://www.google.com and log in with your Goshen College email address and password.
 If you have problems signing in, contact the ITS Help Desk at 574-535-7700, or firstname.lastname@example.org

 A: Google Apps accounts are powered by Google but administered by Goshen College.
 Therefore, Goshen (not Google) owns all data stored within Goshen Google Apps accounts.
 Visit this page for Google’s Security and Privacy Frequently Asked Questions.

 Q: Does the data I put into Google Apps show up in Google searches?

 A: By default, data stored in Google Apps is private to you.
 You may choose to share this data with others or publish it on the web.
 Once you choose to publish something to the web, Google and other search engines may index it and present it in their results.

 Q: Should information that is considered Identity Theft Information according to Goshen policy be stored in Google Apps?

 A: No. While ITS feels very good about Google’s security measures, until Goshen has more experience with these tools, social security numbers, credit card numbers and bank account information of our constituents, and any other content that is considered confidential or sensitive to GC business, should not be stored in Google Apps.